-Students enrolled in these courses may earn college credit from CVCC and/or University of Lynchburg by fulfilling course requirements.
-Regardless of the course grade, the course will appear on the student's permanent record at CVCC or University of Lynchburg.
+Students enrolled in these courses may earn college credit from Central Virginia Community College (CVCC), University of Lynchburg, and other local colleges and universities by fulfilling course requirements.
+Regardless of the course grade, the course will appear on the student's permanent record at the college or university.
 If a student receives a D or F, it does have the potential to affect college financial aid eligibility and/or guaranteed admissions agreements with four-year colleges and universities.
 Students enrolled in DE courses need to abide by the policies and procedures of CVCC and University of Lynchburg as well as LCS.
 Students must qualify for enrollment for CVCC courses by taking, and passing the Virginia Placement Test (VPT) prior to enrollment.
 Additional application and eligibility information is available.
 Please see your counselor for more information.